-But, what you might want to be able to customize is weight.
-For that reason pick a mouse with more, smaller weights that you can put in multiple positions – that will give you the most options.
+But, what you might want to be able to customize its weight.
+For that reason pick a mouse with more, smaller weights that you can put in multiple positions - that will give you the most options.

 This is not strictly related to FPS mouse but to purchasing in general.
 Look, the fact that you are buying a gaming mouse means that you take gaming seriously.
 In other words, you will spend a considerable amount of your free time playing video games.

 What that means is that you are going to play that CoD and Fornite for hours and hours, week in, week out.
-So don’t buy a random, $10 mouse.
+So don't buy a random, $10 mouse.
 Think of it as a long-term investment.
 Just look at your Steam account, and the number of hours played, and divide the cost of your potential mouse with that.
-You will see that even a most expensive mouse is well worth the investment.
+You will see that even the most expensive mouse is well worth the investment.